jsdevel/node-bad/README.md

 ======================
 [![Build Status](https://travis-ci.org/jsdevel/node-bad.png)](https://travis-ci.org/jsdevel/node-bad)

-`bad` is a CLI tool that allows you to execute a script multiple times concurrently for a given number of subjects.
+`bad` is a CLI tool that allows you to execute a command multiple times concurrently for a given number of subjects.

 ##Example